 Can Spousal Support Be Modified After a Florida Divorce?

 This is a common question raised by either party (the one receiving support or the one paying support) in a divorce.
 The simple answer is yes, Florida Statutes does allow for modification or even termination of most types of spousal support when it can be shown that there has been a substantial, unexpected, or involuntary change in the circumstances of either of the former spouses.
 That change must be one that affects either the former spouse’s ability to pay, or the other former spouse’s need.
 This can become a very complicated and contentious situation and before considering an approach to the court for a modification, it is very important that you seek legal advice.
-One of your first steps should be to seek the counsel of the attorneys of In Law We Trust, P.A., who specialize in divorce for men.
+One of your first steps should be to seek the counsel of the attorneys of In Law We Trust Divorce and Family Lawyers, who specialize in divorce for men.

 It Depends on the Type of Support Awarded at the Time of the Divorce

 Unless the spouses have a written agreement about when alimony ends or under what circumstances it can be modified, when and how an award can be modified depends on the type of support.

 Bridge-the-gap award is not modifiable under any circumstance